WillCodeForCats/tekmar-packetserv/tekmar_packetserv/DOCS.md

 For "socket" and "rfc2217" types you will also need to configure the parameters for Serial Server IP and Serial Server Port.

-For IP/Serial converters use "9600,8,N,1" for the port settings:
+On IP-to-Serial servers use "9600,8,N,1" for the serial port:
 - Baud Rate 9600
 - Eight Bits
 - No Parity